martincsumner/apicast_workbench/Readme.md

   ./apicast.sh stop - kills the nginx proxy.

+  you are on the vm on this term.

 3. (make sure you are at the root of $APICAST_WORKBENCH_HOME) then type 'vagrant ssh' you are now on the box.
   Type cd /vagrant and you should now be in the root of the synced APICAST_WORKBENCH_HOME. then cd /vagrant/apicast-3.0.0/apicast/logs tail -f error.log

+you are on the vm on this term.

 4. (make sure you are at the root of $APICAST_WORKBENCH_HOME) then type 'vagrant ssh' you are now on the box.
   Type cd /vagrant and you should now be in the root of the synced APICAST_WORKBENCH_HOME. then cd /vagrant I would use this one for misc. poking about!

+you are on the vm on this term.

 The apicast proxy should be reachable from the host using curl or a browser on the IP of http://192.168.33.10:8080/your_stuff